AnoopShivadas/cybersecurity-internship-digisuraksha/README.md

-# Cybersecurity Internship - 3 Months
+# Cybersecurity Internship - 2 Months

-This repository contains a structured log of a 3-month cybersecurity internship program.
+This repository contains a structured log of a 3-month cybersecurity internship program under the mentorship of Digisuraksha Parhari Foundation.
 It includes session materials, assignments, progress reports, and project submissions, divided by month.

 ## Structure
 - **Month_1**: Orientation, initial training, and first assignments